 High Quality Properties.
 Our operations are principally focused in two operating areas: East Texas/North Louisiana and South Texas.
 Our properties have an average reserve life of approximately 14.8 years and have extensive development and exploration potential.
 Our properties in the East Texas/North Louisiana region, which are primarily prospective for natural gas, include 78,437 acres (66,172 net to us) in the Haynesville or Bossier shale formations.
 Advances in drilling and completion technology have allowed us to increase the reserves recovered through longer horizontal lateral length and substantially larger well stimulation.
 As a result of the improved economic returns that we achieved with our Haynesville shale natural gas wells, and continued low oil prices, our 2015 and 2016 drilling activity primarily targeted natural gas in the Haynesville shale.
-In our South Texas region, our Eagleville field includes 25,949 acres (19,046 net to us) located in the oil window of the Eagle Ford shale.
-In addition to our acreage in the Eagle Ford shale, we have 71,813 acres (66,698 net to us) in Mississippi and Louisiana that are prospective for oil development in the Tuscaloosa Marine shale.
+In our South Texas region, our Eagleville field includes 25,949 acres (19,046 net to us) in Mississippi and Louisiana that are prospective for oil development in the Tuscaloosa Marine shale.
 We currently have no plans to develop the Tuscaloosa Marine shale properties prior to the expiration of the leases unless oil prices improve significantly in the near term.